chef/chef-web-docs/chef_master/source/delivery_manage_dependencies.rst

 Dependencies and Promotion
 ==========================================================

 A key thing to remember is that dependencies impact two or more projects.
 Those projects have their own pipelines up through Acceptance, but when a project's tests are run in the shared Union, Rehearsal, and Delivered pipeline for the organization, tests for all projects which depend on the currently-tested project will also run as part of the Union stage.
 This is to ensure that no cross-project bugs were introduced, such as a breaking API change.
-Also, you should still run smoke and functional tests on a project that depends on other project(s) during the Acceptance stage (because you know what those dependencies are); however, you may not know which projects depend on *your* project.
-Delivery uses the Union stage to runs tests for those consuming projects for you.
+Also, you should still run smoke and functional tests on a project that depends on other project(s) during the Acceptance stage (because you know what those dependencies are); however, you may not know which projects depend on *your* project. |delivery| uses the Union stage to runs tests for those consuming projects for you.

 .. image::  ../../images/consumer_tests.png
    :width: 700px